alibaba/HandyJSON/README.md

 In this situation, `NSObject` and `dynamic` are both needed.

-And in versions after `1.8.0`, `HandyJSON` offer a `didFinishMapping` function to allow you to fill some observing logic.
+And in versions since `1.8.0`, `HandyJSON` offer a `didFinishMapping` function to allow you to fill some observing logic.

 ```swift
 class BasicTypes: HandyJSON {